 We accept complaints as an important part of community feedback and use the feedback to improve our service to the community.

-A complaints process has been created to assist you to make a complaint to the Council and to ensure that a complaint is handled in a fair and courteous manner and within established timeframes.
-The process also ensures that a complaint is treated as confidential and that you are kept informed about how the investigation of your complaint is progressing.
+A complaints process has been created to help you make a complaint to Council and to ensure a complaint is handled in a fair and courteous manner and within established timeframes.
+The process also ensures a complaint is treated as confidential and that you are kept informed about how the investigation of your complaint is progressing.